j2store/userguide/flexicontent.md

 3. Set Published "Yes", and  Choose the "Flexicontent fields J2Store" from the Dropdown list for Field type.

-4. Now choose the types as "article".
+4. Now choose the Types as "article".